-We depend on the success of our product candidates, arhalofenate and MBX-8025, which are still under clinical development and we may not obtain regulatory approval or successfully commercialize either of these product candidates.
+We depend on the success of our product candidates, in particular seldelpar, which is still under clinical development and we may not obtain regulatory approval or successfully commercialize this product candidate.

 We have not marketed, distributed or sold any products.
-The success of our business depends upon our ability to develop and commercialize our product candidates, including arhalofenate, which has completed eight Phase 1 and nine Phase 2 clinical trials, including five Phase 2 studies in gout and MBX-8025, which has completed five Phase 1 and two Phase 2 clinical trials.
-We had an end of phase 2 meeting with the FDA in the third quarter of 2015 to review the results of our clinical studies and to discuss the proposed design of a phase 3 program for arhalofenate.
+The success of our business depends upon our ability to develop and commercialize our product candidates, including seladelpar, which has completed five Phase 1 and two Phase 2 clinical trials.
 There is no guarantee that our clinical trials will be completed or, if completed, will be successful.
-In March 2016, we completed a second Phase 2 clinical study for MBX-8025 in patients with homozygous familial hypercholestorolemia (HoFH).
-In November 2015, we initiated enrollment in a Phase 2 clinical study of MBX-8025 for patients with PBC.
-The success of arhalofenate and MBX-8025, respectively, will depend on several factors, including the following:
+In March 2016, we completed a second Phase 2 clinical study for seladelpar in patients with homozygous familial hypercholestorolemia (HoFH).
+In November 2015, we initiated enrollment in a Phase 2 clinical study of seladelpar for patients with PBC.
+The success of seladelpar will depend on several factors, including the following:

-- successful enrollment and completion of clinical trials; - recognition by the FDA and other regulatory authorities outside of the U.S. of orphan disease designation for MBX-8025 in target indications in addition to those already obtained; - obtaining a partner to further develop and potentially commercialize arhalofenate; - · receipt of marketing approvals from the FDA and regulatory authorities outside the U.S. for our product candidate; - establishing commercial manufacturing capabilities by making arrangements with third-party manufacturers; - launching commercial sales of the product, whether alone or in collaboration with others; - acceptance of the product by patients, the medical community and third-party payors; - effectively competing with other therapies; - a continued acceptable safety profile of the product following approval; and - obtaining, maintaining, enforcing and defending intellectual property rights and claims.
+- successful enrollment and completion of clinical trials; - recognition by the FDA and other regulatory authorities outside of the U.S. of orphan disease designation for seladelpar in target indications in addition to those already obtained;

+- receipt of marketing approvals from the FDA and regulatory authorities outside the U.S. for seladelpar; - establishing commercial manufacturing capabilities by making arrangements with third-party manufacturers; - launching commercial sales of the product, whether alone or in collaboration with others; - acceptance of the product by patients, the medical community and third-party payors; - effectively competing with other therapies; - · a continued acceptable safety profile of the product following approval; and - obtaining, maintaining, enforcing and defending intellectual property rights and claims.

-If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize MBX-8025 or arhalofenate, which would materially harm our business.
+If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize seladelpar, which would materially harm our business.